-If you don’t see a “G” then there aren’t any gusty winds.
+If you don’t see a “G” then there aren’t gusty winds.
 That’s a good thing.
-If you fly small airplanes, gusty winds should make you stop and thing a little bit.
+If you fly small airplanes, gusty winds should make you stop and think a little bit.

-At my regional airline anytime the gust spread is more than 10 knots, we take precautions for wind shear.
-We adjust our procedures and keep the Bleed Air off on landing and takeoff to give us more power should we need to execute a missed approach.
+At a regional airline I flew for, anytime the gust spread was more than 10 knots, we took precautions for wind shear.
+We adjusted our procedures and keep the Bleed Air off on landing and takeoff to give us more power should we need to execute a missed approach.

 TEACHING TANGENT: Sometimes wind direction can be confusing for new aviators.
 Just think of it like this: when the winds are “180,” if you stood looking south you would get a face full of wind.